movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ### Metadata extent buffers

-Introduce a btrfs metadata wrapper, referred to here as an extent buffer.
-It is keyed by logical bytenr and records:
+The btrfs metadata wrapper is `struct btrfs_extent_buffer`.
+It is keyed by logical bytenr and currently records:

-* Backing `struct buf` objects or an equivalent nodesize allocation.
+* A clean backing `struct buf`.
 * Logical bytenr, owner, level, and generation.
 * Reference count and a sleepable read/write lock.
-* Uptodate, dirty, writeback, I/O-error, and stale states.
+* Loaded state and a retained validation or I/O error.
-* The transaction which owns a dirty COW copy.
+* Logical-cache linkage.

-* Dirty-list and logical-cache linkage.
+Metadata COW still needs private nodesize storage plus dirty, writeback, I/O-error, stale, transaction-owner, and dirty-list state.

 The existing device buffer cache should remain the backing store for clean physical reads where practical.
 The extent-buffer layer supplies logical